cdalvaro/docker-salt-master/README.md

 ### Logs

-Salt logs are accessible by mounting the volume `/home/salt/data/logs/`.
+`salt-master` output is streamed directly to the container's `stdout` and `stderr`.
+However, they are also written inside `/home/salt/data/logs/`.

+This directory is defined as a volume so logs can persist after the container is removed.

-Inside that directory you could find `supervisor/` logs and `salt/` logs:
+Inside the directory you could find `supervisor/` logs and `salt/` logs.

+You can access all logs by mounting the volume: `/home/salt/data/logs/`.

 ```sh
 docker run --name salt_master --detach \